Critical Communication for Adults

 What is the Optimal Treatment for a Language Processing Disorder?

-Our speech language pathologists are specialists in language therapy.
+Our speech-language pathologists at Therapies for Success are specialists in language therapy.
 Treatment must start with a thorough evaluation to identify the root causes of the language disorder and coordinate a treatment team to address them.
 Then a treatment plan will be developed to target the priority building blocks (the ones that are interfering most with communication) and then, as soon as possible, strive to develop the communication skills needed for satisfying social interaction and optimal academic achievement.